What is Payroll and how are Payroll Calculations done?

 Employee Bank information

-Salary payment by cash has logistic challenges and is being discouraged by the government.
-Check payments often take longer to transfer to employees bank account and are inconvenient.
+The government discourages salary payment by cash due to its logistical challenges..
+Moreover, check payments often take longer to transfer to employees bank account and are inconvenient.

 Automatic bank transfers are the new norm for salary payments.
 Once setup, bank transfer is easier, faster and has a significantly lower cost.